orassayag/simple-form/README.md

 ### Prerequisites

-You'll need to install VSCode, Node, and clone the project, run npm i + npm start.
+You'll need to install VSCode, Node, and clone the project, and in the terminal run: npm i + npm start.

 ## Built With

-* [React.JS](https://reactjs.org/) - The web framework used - client side.
+* [React.js](https://reactjs.org/) - The web framework used - Client side.

 ## Contributing